Author: Adam Simmons

 Back in 2011 MIT Technology review reported a ‘significant step’ towards the demonstration of QLED technology for practical purposes.
 They reported that researchers at Samsung had produced a 4-inch ‘full colour’ monitor.
 This may not seem like much but it was the first screen to combine red, blue and green subpixels to create something that may one seems destined to one day be applicable to much larger devices (such as computer monitors).
 The article ended with a few words to inject some further reality to the situation as it was back then.
 It was a technology that lagged behind OLED in terms of efficiency and there were obstacles related to lifetime still needed to be overcome.
 This is why we have only so far seen Quantum Dots incorporated into a backlight for existing LCD designs instead.

 Now, it seems things are moving forwards nicely.
 As we mentioned earlier, there are serious concerns with respect to organic material lifetime and degredation – even with current improvements in manufacturing processes.
 These concerns, coupled with unacceptably high production costs, are sufficient for Samsung to have switched their longer term focus away from organic materials entirely.
 QLED is something that Samsung are currently researching and developing, with hopes to commercialise in 2019.
+According to reliable Korean news sources, Samsung are set to acquire QD Vision in a $70m USD bid, reaffirming their commitment to the technology.
 Again, this is not to be confused with the use of Quantum Dots as a backlight for existing LCD designs, which is included in current Samsung TVs and certain monitors and is purely for boosting colour gamut.
 If Samsung does have a product in the next few years that marries the visible image quality advantages of RGB-OLED with the stability and lifetime benefits of tried and tested LCD technology, then that is obviously going to reshape the monitor landscape completely.
 We will continue to bring you the latest QLED and OLED monitor news as it rolls out and will hopefully be able to test some of the first consumer displays as they become available.